owenwexler/mockabase/README.md

 I am not affiliated with Supabase or the Supbase team in any way.
 This service is not condoned, supported, or endorsed by Supabase or the Supabase team in any way.

-I aimply wrote this to solve a problem I had with testing Supabase auth in my apps consistently and decided to open-source it in the hope that it would help other developers solve similar problems.
+I simply wrote this to solve a problem I had with testing Supabase auth in my apps consistently and decided to open-source it in the hope that it would help other developers solve similar problems.
 That's all.

 This is not a commercial project and I'm not making money from it.
 The name Supabase belongs to its creators.